Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 181: Build: Configure CI for component to enhance functionality. at 2025-04-18 16:47:28
 * Commit 182: Refactor: Clean up UI for better readability. at 2025-04-18 15:48:35
 * Commit 183: Docs: Add tests for script for faster execution. at 2025-04-22 11:43:10
+* Commit 184: Chore: Improve styling of dependencies to enhance functionality. at 2025-04-22 14:46:30